Bindon10/Discord-A2S-QueryBot/README.md

 **🔸 “Why isn’t it pinging me?”**
 - You’re still in **example mode**.
 Remove or replace all example servers in `servers.json`.
+- You set the wrong Discord ID in the script/servers.json

 **🔸 “Why does it say ‘Restart time not configured’?”**
 - You set `"restart": true` but didn’t set `restart_hour` and `restart_minute`.